tomnis/scala-gradle-aws-lambda-example/README.md

 Similar tasks `deletePojoLambda`, `uploadPojoLambda`, `invokePojoLambda` are defined for the POJO-based handler.

 ### Gradle upload task
 This task will overwrite an existing lambda function with the same name, or create one if it does not exist.
+Make sure the aws role exists.
 ```
 task uploadStreamLambda(type: AWSLambdaMigrateFunctionTask, dependsOn: shadowJar) {
     functionName = 'dot-product-stream'